virtualmin/virtualmin.com/content/docs/Server Components/spam-and-virus-scanning.md

 1. If you are using a firewall on this system, open up port 783 to enable connections to SpamAssassin

 #### Configuring Virtualmin to use a remote Spamd
 Once `spamd` is running on the remote system, you can configure Virtualmin to use it as follows.
-Note that this will prevent domains and mailboxes from having their own SpamAssassin rules, unless you setup `spam` to fetch them from a MySQL or LDAP database.
+Note that this will prevent domains and mailboxes from having their own SpamAssassin rules, unless you setup `spam` to fetch them from a MySQL/MariaDB or LDAP database.

  1. Login to Virtualmin as _root_, and go to **Email Messages ⇾ Spam and Virus Scanning**.
  2. Change the **SpamAssassin client program** menu to **spamc**.